 for Saturday night, when they had the Pub Quiz in the main room and we don't know

 in front of the house, landward side.
 John Wesley tried to do some of his famous

 fiery preaching from atop the garden wall here and got pelted for it by the villagers.

-The film of "Poldark" was partially shot here, as well as something
+Some of the 1975 TV series of "Poldark" was shot here, as well as something

 for the room), the charm of its heritage, its comforts, its proximity to the sea,

 and its local pub, but it's not entirely clear to us whether Mrs Cargeeg will

 be keeping it open.
 She's closing down now (May 2006) to go for some medical work,

 and one certainly hopes that she plans to re-open when all's well again.
 [It appears that Botallack Manor has not been open for some years now. -- 2018]